salilab/imp_spatiotemporal_tutorial/doc/snapshot_assess.md

 Snapshot modeling step 5: assessment {#snapshot_assess}
 ====================================

 Now, we have a variety of alternative snapshot models.
 In general, we would like to assess these models in at least 4 ways: estimate the sampling precision, compare the model to data used to construct it, validate the model against data not used to construct it, and quantify the precision of the model.
 Here, we will focus specifically on estimating the sampling precision of the model, while quantitative comparisons between the model and experimental data will be reserved for the final step, when we assess [trajectories](https://integrativemodeling.org/tutorials/spatiotemporal/trajectory_assess.html).
+To assess these snapshot models, we navigate to the `Snapshots/Snapshots_Assessment` folder and run `snapshot_assessment.py`.
+This script performs the following analysis.

 # Filtering good scoring models

 Initially, we want to filter the various alternative models to select those that meet certain parameter thresholds.
 In this case, we filter the structural models in each snapshot by the median cross correlation with EM data.
+We note that this filtering criteria is subjective, and developing a Bayesian method to objectively way different restraints for filtering remains an interesting future development in integrative model.

-This involves three steps.
-In the first step, we look through the `stat.*.out` files to select the cross correlation with EM data, which, in this case, is labeled column `3`, `GaussianEMRestraint_None_CCC`.
+The current filtering procedure involves three steps.
+In the first step, we look through the `stat.*.out` files to write out the cross correlation with EM data for each model, which, in this case, is labeled column `3`, `GaussianEMRestraint_None_CCC`.
 In other applications, the column that corresponds to each type of experimental data may change, depending on the scoring terms for each model.
 For each snapshot, a new file is written with this data (`{state}_{time}_stat.txt`).

 \code{.py}
 # state_dict - universal parameter